 There are two kinds of open source tools: browser-based and...others.
 They each have different advantages and disadvantages.

 Historically, wkhtmltopdf and PhantomJS were the primary open-source HTML to PDF libraries.
 Do not use these for PDF generation.
 They are buggy, lack support for modern CSS, have poor font support, and are a pain to install.
 Additionally, PhantomJS has been officially abandoned by its maintainer.
-Stick with the Headless Chrome-based libraries.
+Stick with the Headless Chrome-based libraries and other wkhtmltopdf alternatives.

 The other non-browser libraries require you to programmatically create your PDF element by element, line by line.
 This flexibility and power comes at the cost of development time and extensive documentation consumption.
 If you need a level of pixel precision that HTML and CSS cannot provide, then these libraries may be a good option.
 Popular choices include: